 Hiring an ISO 9001 consultant is highly recommended.
 This is because an external consultant, with experience on implementing management system will make sure you will not create a bureaucratic system (to try to cater for all the requirements).
 Therefore, the cost to get ISO 9001 certification would be around €5,000.

-ISO accreditation, or as it more commonly known, ISO Certification, is when you are audited by a certification body (after the work by the consultant has been completed and the management system has been successfully implemented).
+ISO accreditation, or as it is more commonly known, ISO Certification, is when you are audited by a certification body (after the work by the consultant has been completed and the management system has been successfully implemented).
 The cost of certification bodies depend on the number of people within the organization.
 For a company employing less than 10 people, the cost for ISO accreditation is around €1,000.

 Immediately after successfully passing through an external audit, you will be granted an ISO certificate.
 The duration of such a certificate would be written on the certificate itself.
 An a certificate for ISO accreditation lasts for 3 years, and will then need to be replaced with a new version.

 Accredited certification bodies.
-Companies seeking to get an ISO 9001 Certification Malta have quite a few options for local and international certification bodies.
+Companies seeking to get an ISO 9001 Certification Malta to have quite a few options for local and international certification bodies.

 Conclusion re: ISO 9001 Certification in Malta